Hodge-Tate stacks and non-abelian $p$-adic Hodge theory of v-perfect complexes on rigid spaces

 has cofiber killed by $p^i$ for some $i\geq 1$. \end{corollary} \begin{proof} By the projection formula, we have $ R\beta_\ast(\beta^\ast\mathcal{E})\cong \mathcal{E}\widehat{\otimes}_{\mathcal{O}_{X^\HT}}^LR\beta_\ast(\mathcal{O}_{[X_\infty/\underline{\Gamma}]}). $ Let $K$ be the cofiber of $\mathcal{O}_{X^\HT}\to R\beta_{\ast}(\mathcal{O}_{[X_\infty/\underline{\Gamma}]})$, then it suffices to see that $ R\Gamma(X^\HT,\mathcal{E}\widehat{\otimes}_{\mathcal{O}_{X^\HT}}^L K)$ is killed by $p^i$.
 But this follows from our assumption by \Cref{sec:form-reduct-prov-1-pushforward-beta-o}. \end{proof}

 \begin{proposition} Under \Cref{sec:form-reduct-prov-1-crucial-assumption-on-galois-cohomology}, the following functor is fully faithful:

-\end{proposition} Here, the $(-)\tf$ refers to the isogeny category, i.e., the $\infty$-category with the same objects but $R\Hom$-complexes tensored with $\Q_p$. \begin{proof} This follows from \Cref{sec:form-reduct-prov-1-cohomology-agrees-up-to-p-torsion} because perfect complexes are dualizable and hence morphisms between them can be calculated via cohomology. \end{proof}
+\end{proposition} Here, the $(-)\tf$ refers to the isogeny category, i.e., the $\infty$-category with the same objects but $R\Hom$-complexes tensored with $\Q_p$. \begin{proof} This follows from \Cref{sec:form-reduct-prov-1-cohomology-agrees-up-to-p-torsion} because perfect complexes are dualizable and hence morphisms between them can be calculated via cohomology of the (again dualizable) derived internal Hom. \end{proof}

 Next, we reinterpret \Cref{sec:form-reduct-prov-1-fully-faithfulness-for-beta} via the v-site $\X_v$ of the adic generic fibre $\X$ of $X$.
 Recall that $\X_v$ is the category of analytic perfectoid spaces $T$ over $\X$ endowed with v-topology, i.e.\ the Grothendieck topology generated by surjections between affinoid perfectoid spaces.
 Let $\X_{v,\mathrm{affd}}$ be the full subcategory with $T$ affinoid perfectoid.
 Note that this does not change the v-topos of $\X$.